 Walking is a simple but fun way to get out and enjoy the countryside.
 The Giant’s Causeway in Northern Ireland is an exciting walking experience that makes the most of Ireland’s Outstanding Natural Beauty.
-Although you’ll need hiking boots to tackle this rocky terrain, there are four family-friendly walking trails, with the green trail safe for little ones and buggy friendly.
+Although you’ll need hiking and trekking boots to tackle this rocky terrain, there are four family-friendly walking trails, with the green trail safe for little ones and buggy friendly.

 It’s advised to book tickets to the Giant’s Causeway Visitor Centre in advance.
 These cost £8.50 for an adult and £4.25 for a child, with Under 5’s and National Trust members going free.